 '''

 if self.everyone_home():

 do something

+if self.everyone_home(person=True):

+do something

 '''

 noone\home (self, \\kwargs)

 Determines if the house/apartment is empty.

 A convenience function to determine if no people are at home.
 Use this in preference to getting the state of group.all\devices() as it avoids a race condition when using state change callbacks for device trackers.